 For Rigging a 2D VTuber: Live2D Cubism (Free Trial)

 As we mentioned, creating a 2D VTuber avatar is a two step process: character creation followed by rigging.
 In today’s VTuber industry, Live2D Cubism is the gold standard when it comes to character rigging.
 It offers a 42 day free trial which may be just enough time for a beginner to fully rig a model.
 For best results, study tutorials before activating your trial.

 For Self Promotion and Networking: (All Free)

 Growing as a streamer can be difficult.
 That’s why it’s important to be active on social media and promote your content as much as possible.
-We recommend Cross Clip for making clips of your stream highlights and publishing them to TikTok and Instagram, Video Editor for editing your Twitch streams for YouTube, Canva for making graphics, and Willow to post in your bio so fans can easily find all of your social media in one place.
+We recommend Cross Clip for making clips of your stream highlights and publishing them to TikTok and Instagram, Video Editor for editing your Twitch streams for YouTube, Canva for making graphics, and Link Space to post in your bio so fans can easily find all of your social media in one place.

 With all of the free options out there, it can be easy and inexpensive to start your journey as a VTuber streamer.
 Though it may be tempting to commission a skilled artist for a top-of-the-line model, there’s no need to go into debt: especially when you’re not even sure that VTubing is right for you.
 Starting small and working your way up will not only be a rewarding experience for you, your community will enjoy supporting you and watching you grow.